DMTF/Redfish-Profile-Simulator/README.md

 ## Implementation
 * The simulation includes an http server, RestEngine, and dynamic Redfish datamodel.
-* You can GET, PATHCH,... to the service just like a real Redfish service.
+* You can GET, PATCH,... to the service just like a real Redfish service.
 * Both Basic and Redfish Session/Token authentication are supported
   * for a single user/passwd and token
   * the user/passwd is:   root/password123456